chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 <br>

 @ul[](false)
-- Browse to the c:/installers folder
+- Browse to the c:\installers folder
 - Double click the MalwareBytes installer
 - It will fail with an error, i.e. not enough permissions
 @ulend